seanreed1111/sql-recipes/recipes.md

 create index employee_dept_fbi on employee(nvl(department_id,110));

-Tip As of Oracle Database 11g, you can now use virtual columns as an alternative to FBIs.
+Tip As of SQL Database 11g, you can now use virtual columns as an alternative to FBIs.
 Virtual columns are derived FROM constants, functions, and columns FROM the same table.
 You can define indexes on the virtual columns, which the optimizer will use in any query as it would a regular column index.

 Ultimately, the key to handling NULLs in join conditions is based on knowing your data.
 If at all possible, avoid joining on columns that may have NULLs, or ensure that every column you will join on has a default value when it is populated.
 If the column must have NULLs, use functions like NVL, NVL2, and COALESCE to convert NULLs before joining; you can create function-based indexes to offset any performance issues with joining on expressions.
 If that is not possible, understand the business rules about what NULLs mean in your database columns: do they mean zero, unknown, or not applicable?
 Your SQL code must reflect the business definition of columns that can have NULLs.